letsencrypt/acme-spec/draft-barnes-acme.md

 challenges (required, dictionary):
 : The challenges that the client needs to fulfill in order to prove possession of the identifier (for pending authorizations).
 For final authorizations, the challenges that were used.
 Each key in the dictionary is a type of challenge, and the value is a dictionary with parameters required to validate the challenge, as specified in Section {identifier-validation-challenges}.

-combinations (optional, array of arrays):
+combinations (optional, array of arrays of strings):
 : A collection of sets of challenges, each of which would be sufficient to prove possession of the identifier.
-Clients SHOULD complete a set of challenges that that covers at least one set in this array.
-Challenges are represented by their keys in the challenges dictionary (i.e., by type).
+Clients complete a set of challenges that that covers at least one set in this array.
+Challenges are identified by their keys in the challenges dictionary (i.e., by type).
+If no "combinations" element is included in an authorization object, the client completes all challenges.

 contact (optional, array of string PRIVATE):
 : An array of URIs that the server can use to contact the client for issues related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation, or check with the client on future authorizations (see the "recoveryContact" challenge type).